afeefnih/afeefnih/README.md

 - 💼 Open to **internship opportunities** in **web development** or **fullstack software engineering**.

-- 🤝 Interested in collaborating on **Laravel-based projects** or open-source contributions.

-- 🌱 When I'm not coding, I enjoy playing guitar — it helps me relax and stay creative!

 > Want to say hi or work together?
 Feel free to reach out!